validmind/validmind-library/docs/README.md

 - Extracts API data using Griffe.
 - Processes data with Jinja2 templates.
-- Writes Quarto Markdown output to `docs/`.
+- Lints and writes output to `docs/`

 #### Features